pallavikaran/learning/Design-Problems/01 Data Ingestion/02DataReliabilityGovernancePerformance.md

 ✅ **Snowflake/Redshift**
 -**Data modeling**: Use star/snowflake schema with denormalized fact tables when possible.

--**Partitioning & Clustering**:
+- **Partitioning & Clustering**

--**Snowflake**: Use clustering keys for large tables with predictable access patterns.
+- **Snowflake**: Use clustering keys for large tables with predictable access patterns.

--**Redshift**: Use sort keys and distribution styles smartly.
+- **Redshift**: Use sort keys and distribution styles smartly.

--**Materialized views**: For frequently accessed aggregates.
+- **Materialized views**: For frequently accessed aggregates.

--**Query optimization**: Use EXPLAIN and monitor query performance via Redshift/Snowflake Query Profile.
+- **Query optimization**: Use EXPLAIN and monitor query performance via Redshift/Snowflake Query Profile.

 ✅ **ETL / ELT with Python + SQL**
 - Use dbt to manage transformations, enforce quality checks, and document models.